What is an EPC?

 How EPC ratings are calculated

-During an EPC assessment, the assessor reviews the building’s build and key systems that influence heat retention and energy use.
+The assessor reviews the building structure and key systems that influence heat retention and energy use.
 This includes insulation on the roofs, walls and floors, glazing type, heating and hot-water systems, fixed lighting and any renewable installations.
-The findings are processed through the UK government’s standard calculation tool and the final grades range from A, which is the most efficient, to Grade G, which is the least.
+The findings are processed through the UK government’s standard calculation tool and the final energy rating ranges from A, which is the most efficient, to G, which is the least.
 The certificate further highlights suggested improvements to improve the score.

 What an EPC report contains

-An EPC certificate includes the property’s energy-efficiency rating, a benchmark for comparison, an itemised list of recommended upgrades and the projected impact of each measure.
+An EPC report for a London rental property includes the energy-efficiency rating, a benchmark for comparison, an itemised list of recommended upgrades and the projected impact of each measure.
 This report also contains the floor area details, date of issue, reference number and the estimated energy costs based on the current configuration.
 These are details that will help your potential tenants quickly understand features like heating performance, running costs and the scale of potential improvements.

-An EPC is valid for 10 years unless the government introduces new rules.
-Landlords are required to have a current certificate before marketing a rental.
-If landlords carry out significant upgrades to the rental property, such as installing new heating systems or insulation, it’s best to get a new EPC that will accurately reflect the improvements and strengthen the unit’s rental demand.
+An EPC certificate in the UK is valid for 10 years unless the government introduces new rules.
+Landlords must have an EPC for rental property in London before marketing it.
+If landlords carry out significant upgrades to the rental property, such as installing new heating systems or insulation, it’s best to obtain a new EPC that accurately reflects the improvements and strengthens the unit’s rental appeal.
+For Indian investors managing London property remotely, keeping EPC documents updated is crucial to avoid compliance risks.

 Cost of obtaining an EPC in London

-The price of an EPC varies by size, layout and location.
-In London, however, assessments can cost between £60 and £120.
-Larger homes can incur higher costs.
+The cost of an EPC assessment in London varies by size, layout and location.
+Typically, it can cost between £60 and £120, with larger homes incurring higher costs.
 Newly built properties often require a different assessment method, which is usually priced higher than the standard rates.
 Landlords have the option to choose any certified assessor, but should ensure they are registered and independent.

 Legal requirements for landlords

-Currently, rental properties in London require an EPC rating of E or above.
+Under current UK EPC regulations, rental properties in London must have an E or higher rating.
 Homes with a rating of F or G cannot legally be rented until improvements are completed and the rating is improved.
-Landlords should provide the certificate when advertising and at the start of any tenancy.
-Upon non-compliance, penalties may apply (of up to £5,000).
+Landlords should provide the EPC certificate when renting out property in London, when advertising the property and at the start of any tenancy.
+Upon non-compliance, penalties may be imposed (up to £5,000).
+Overseas investors, including Indians, must be aware of this regulation, as non-compliance can affect rental income and legal standing.

 Typical EPC ratings by property age

-Average ratings differ by age and type.
-For instance, homes built after 2012 gin most cases get a B rating and constructions between the mid-1980s and 2012 often fall within the C band.
+Average EPC ratings for London properties differ by age and type.
+Homes built after 2012 get a B rating and properties built between the mid-1980s and 2012 often fall within the C band.
 Properties made ready before the 1980s, especially the ones over a century old, sit in the D-E range (unless upgraded).
 Apartments perform better than detached homes due to lower heat loss.

 Ways to improve EPC scores